The Science of Love

 Help people bond

 At orgasm, the hormones vasopressin in men and oxytocin in women rise.
 These “cuddle hormones” can flood you with loving feelings for your partner.
 Scientists believe these chemicals help cement emotional bonds between lovers.
 The chemicals of romance may wane at the same time, so ecstasy gets replaced with devotion

 Your voice can be a clue to your body type

-Men and women participating in a study ranked the qualities they want in a mate — such as wealth, sexual loyalty, family devotion, and looks.
+American men and women participating in a study ranked the qualities they want in a mate — such as wealth, sexual loyalty, family devotion, and looks.
 Then they ranked those qualities in themselves.
 It turns out that most people were looking for someone like them.
-Other research shows that people want partners who share their sense of humor, values, and beliefs.
+Other research shows that people want partners who share their sense of humor, values, and beliefs